-More than a fifth of Americans (21 percent) buy at least one lottery ticket during the typical week, according to a 2018 Bankrate survey.
-The games are likely able to pull in even more people when the jackpots reach mind-boggling levels.
+More than a third of people (35 percent) buy at least one lottery ticket during the typical month, according to a Bankrate survey conducted in fall 2019.
+The games pull in even more people when the jackpots reach mind-boggling levels.

 A jackpot exceeding $600 million — like the Powerball — is enough to put dollar signs in anybody’s eyes, but avoiding the temptation and putting your money elsewhere is statistically the better bet.
 You can definitely win if you don’t play.

-Here are three reasons you shouldn’t buy lottery tickets:
+Here are three reasons why you shouldn’t buy lottery tickets: